ecotaxa/ecotaxa_py_client/docs/MiscApi.md

 System Error

-This entry point will return a 500 internal error, on purpose so the stack trace is visible and client can see what it gives.
+**Return a 500 internal error**, on purpose so the stack trace is visible and client can see what it gives.

 ### Example